buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Entities/IfcEvaporator.md

 # IfcEvaporator

-An evaporator is a device in which a liquid refrigerent is vaporized and absorbs heat from the surrounding fluid.
+An evaporator is a device in which a liquid refrigerent is vaporized and absorbs heat from the surrounding fluid.<!-- end of definition -->

 > HISTORY  New entity in IFC4